About Khalique Law

 Administrative Assistant

 Monica Porras serves in an administrative and front-office role, supporting client communications, scheduling, and office operations.
-She helps create an organized and welcoming environment for clients
+She helps create an organized and welcoming environment for clients and plays, an important role in keeping the firm’s day-to-day operations running smoothly.

 Just careful legal work, direct guidance, and a clear conversation about what is realistic, what is possible, and what the strongest legal path may be.